xytovl/steam-runtime-tools/docs/distro-assumptions.md

         `/etc/ld-i686-pc-linux-gnu.cache`, as used on Exherbo
     - more paths can be added if necessary,
         [contact the maintainers][Steam Runtime issues]
+3. Each executable or shared library that directly depends on the library can list the library's directory in its `DT_RUNPATH` ELF header

-As a result of implementation limitations in [libcapsule][], the container runtime does not currently support following the `DT_RUNPATH` and `DT_RPATH` ELF headers.
+As a result of implementation limitations in [libcapsule][] and the more complicated semantics of `DT_RPATH`, the container runtime does not currently support following the older `DT_RPATH` ELF header.
-On operating systems that make extensive use of these headers, such as NixOS, it will be necessary to copy or symlink the required libraries into a location that appears in the search path.
+On operating systems that rely on `DT_RPATH`, it will be necessary to copy or symlink the required libraries into a location that appears in the search path.

 The shared libraries found in those locations need to include at least